Drive change through research for regions of the future.

 To be eligible for admission to Master of Regional Planning by Research candidature, applicants are normally required to hold:

 - a Planning Institute of Australia (or other professional planning accreditation body affiliated with the World Planning Schools Association) accredited four-year degree in planning

-- an honours undergraduate degree in a planning-related area and relevant planning experience to the satisfaction of the Program Leader
+- an honours undergraduate degree in a planning-related area and relevant planning experience to the satisfaction of the Program Coordinator

 Refer also to the University’s English language requirements.